-Having trouble refreshing the wallet?
-Exodus says it cannot connect to the internet?
+Trouble refreshing the wallet?
+Does Exodus say it cannot connect to the internet?
 Cannot send your funds out?
 This guide is for you!

-This guide will help troubleshoot connection issues on your computer.
+This guide will help troubleshoot network or connection issues on your devices.

 For each asset, your balance and history of transactions are recorded on a blockchain, which is like a giant database that keeps track of all transactions and balances.
 In order to send funds, Exodus communicates with the blockchain network, and the blockchain is updated to include your transaction.